VCU Health Community Memorial Hospital’s COVID-19 Vaccination Clinic Update

 SOUTH HILL – The nation’s COVID-19 vaccine supply has increased and more people can get vaccinated — including at VCU Health Community Memorial Hospital’s (VCU Health CMH) Vaccination Clinics:

-Last week, the Virginia Department of Health (VDH) expanded who is eligible for the COVID-19 vaccine.
-The phase 1b rollout phase, currently in effect, now includes people ages 16 through 64 with a high-risk medical condition or disability that increases their risk of severe COVID-19.
-Anyone over the age of 65, regardless of health conditions is still eligible for the vaccine.
+More people are eligible for the vaccine: This week, the Virginia Department of Health (VDH) expanded who is eligible for the COVID-19 vaccine.
+The 1c rollout phase, currently in effect for the Southside Health District, now includes essential workers in the following categories: Energy, Water, Wastewater, and Waste Removal Workers (includes Recycling Removal Workers), Housing and Construction, Food Service, Transportation and Logistics, Institutions of Higher Education Faculty/Staff, Finance, Information Technology & Communication, Media, Legal Services, Public Safety (engineers) and Other Public Health Workers.

+People ages 16 through 64 with a high-risk medical condition or disability that increases their risk of severe COVID-19 are still eligible for the vaccine.

+Anyone over the age of 65, regardless of health conditions, is still eligible for the vaccine.

 What this means for the public: